irenehuangch/61040-fa22-fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
+- `400` if no circle name is given
-- `404` if the requested circle does not exist
+- `404` if the circle does not exist for this user